 The LGPD prohibits the cross-border transfer of personal data unless such transfer falls within a limited number of enumerated exceptions.
 Exceptions include where the receiving country or organisation provides a level of data protection comparable to the LGPD or the data subject has provided specific consent for the transfer ‘distinct from other purposes’.

 Data privacy and cybersecurity in Chile is regulated through the Law for the Protection of Private Life (PDPL) 1999.

 Key obligations of companies

 Companies are required to provide notice to and receive consent from data subjects prior to the processing of their personal information, unless otherwise permitted by law.
-Personal data can only be used for the purpose for which it was collected.
+Personal data can only be used for the purpose for which they were collected.

 Key rights of data subjects

 Data subjects have the right to object to a company’s use of his or her personal data.
 Data subjects also have the right to request modification and deletion.

 There is not currently a general breach notification obligation in Chile.
 Financial institutions regulated by the Superintendence of Banks and Financial Institutions (SBIF) do have regulatory obligations – updated as recently as August 2018 – that require reporting any incident that affects business continuity, the entity’s funds or other resources, the quality of the entity’s services, or the image of the entity.
 The SBIF has stated that it expects these reports to be made within 30 minutes – an extraordinarily short window during a high-pressure situation.

 Under certain circumstances, where an incident affects the continuity of client services or the security of clients’ personal data, the affected institution may also be required to report the incident to its clients.
 Client notifications must be made in a timely manner; there is no fixed deadline.